pkroshn/ugen/README.md

 ## API Integration

-ProjectGen CLI communicates with an AI backend service.
+UGen CLI communicates with an AI backend service.
 The backend:

 1. Analyzes your project description using AI
 2. Generates appropriate project architecture